Unlike other alligators, the Chinese alligator is armored all over, even on its belly.

 Chinese alligators live about 50 years in the wild but have been known to live up to 70 years in captivity.

-The population of Chinese alligators is critically endangered, which means the animal is basically on the edge of extinction.
-Some biologists claim there are only 150 individuals left in the wild, while others believe there are even fewer than this.
-However, they are being successfully bred in such places as the St. Augustine Alligator Farm Zoo.
-There are now about 20,000 Chinese alligators in captivity.View all 193 animals that start with C
+As of 2021, there is a population of between 100 and 150 Chinese alligators left in the wild.
+However, they are being successfully bred in such places as the St. Augustine Alligator Farm and the Bronx Zoo.
+These zoos and other organizations are helping to restore the wild population of these alligators.
+There are now about 20,000 Chinese alligators in captivity.View all 224 animals that start with C

 Chinese Alligator FAQs (Frequently Asked Questions)